 This Student Honor Code [the "Honor Code"] is a commitment by students of Northern Kentucky University, through their matriculation or continued enrollment at the University, to adhere to the highest degree of ethical integrity in academic conduct.
 It is a commitment individually and collectively that the students of Northern Kentucky University will not lie, cheat, or plagiarize to gain an academic advantage over fellow students or avoid academic requirements.
 Students, faculty, staff, and administrators at NKU strive to achieve the highest standards of scholarship and integrity.
 Any violation of the Student or Graduate Student Honor Codes is a potentially serious offense because it threatens the quality of scholarship and undermines the integrity of the community.
 All NKU faculty members are asked to report incidents of academic misconduct to the office of Student Conduct Rights and Advocacy.
 While academic in scope, a violation of the NKU Honor Code may be considered a violation of the NKU Code of Student Rights and Responsibilities and will follow the adjudication processes described therein.
 Through the NKU Honor Code, students who are responsible for academic dishonesty may receive sanctions, including, but not limited to, a final grade of "F," or removal from the course in which the violation occurs.
 Repeated violations of the NKU Honor Code, or when suspension or expulsion from NKU may be a possible outcome of the violation, the incident will be referred to the office of Student Conduct, Rights and Advocacy.

-Additional information is available at: https://inside.nku.edu/scra.html#policies bullying.
-For more information please see: https://inside.nku.edu/titleix/policy/sexual-harassment-policy.html
+Additional information is available at: https://inside.nku.edu/scra.html#policies

 Sexual Misconduct